nickyiliwang0000/h/css/responsive-design.md

 Media queries allow us to make changes at certain break points but that doesn't get us all the way to a responsive design.
 Let's talk about the ways that we can incorporate responsive design into the structure of our code.

+#### Planning ahead

+Before you start building your desktop layout, think about how you want your design to scale down to mobile (or vice versa if you're coding mobile first).
+Often you'll be provided with a design for the mobile design, but sometimes you may have to make the decisions yourself!
+Think about what may cause you problems when you build it, and try to plan for the way the layout may change on different screen sizes.
+This can help you avoid stress later on!

 #### Layouts and Wrappers

 Percentage widths on your elements and flexbox are gonna be your good pals when creating responsive layouts, but even they can't do **all** the work.